| April 24, 2020 | Lifestyle

 While using cannabis as a pre-workout supplement may sound crazy, it is not uncommon for elite athletes to use cannabis as both a preparation and a recovery tool as well.
 After an intense workout or training session, you may be tired, sore, or even nauseous.
 Many people in this situation may toss back two or three Ibuprofen, crack a beer to take the edge off and call it good.

-However, what you may not realize is that NSAID drugs like Ibuprofen and Aleve are extremely dangerous, especially when used with regularity.
+However, what you may not realize is that NSAID drugs like Ibuprofen and Aleve can be extremely dangerous, especially when used with regularity.
 If deaths from the toxic effects of NSAID drugs were tabulated separately, these drug toxicities would constitute the 15th most common cause of death in the United States.

 Therefore, we suggest athletes stick to a more powerful, less toxic, and naturally occurring cannabinoid like CBD.
 In this guide, we will help you understand the benefits of CBD as a recovery tool and how to garner these benefits in your own post-workout regimen.